About COVID-19 & Our Kayak Tours

 So while the sun warms your skin’s complexion into a healthy glow, its also killing all the nasty things that can cause illness!
 Here’s a little known survival tip: UV light is so effective at sterilizing water, you can use it as a life-saving method of purifying your drinking water.
 If you don’t have a filter or iodine, just fill up a clear container with contaminated water, place it in the sun for six hours, and then drink up!

 Finally, sea kayaking lends itself well to physical distancing requirements, too.
 Even while sharing a tandem kayak you can maintain six feet of separation.
 The only time we find keeping separated to be difficult is during the courtesy van ride to the beach.
 Depending on the beaches we use for your kayak tour, it can take between 5 and 25 minutes for transport.
 Our vans are cleaned between each tour and masks or facial coverings will provide excellent protection during these brief periods.
 We keep all the windows open during the drive to keep fresh air strongly circulating.

 You should bring several facial coverings for your travels to the San Juan Islands and Washington state.
-Be aware that San Juan County passed an ordinance that makes it mandatory to wear a mask when inside a public building or ferry cabin to protect both yourself and others.
-As of June 26, masks will also be mandatory throughout Washington if you are closer than 6 feet from a non-family member.
+Be aware that local laws make it mandatory to wear a mask when inside a public building, on a ferry, and whenever you are closer than 6 feet from a non-family member.
 These rules remain in effect until further notice.
 For greater comfort and safety, you should alternate your masks daily and wash them in soapy water or bleach after each day’s use.
 Since masks can be lost or damaged, you should bring extras to keep yourself and others near you safe.
 Bandanas and scarves will suffice and facial coverings can be easily made from a variety of materials you may have on hand but need to include two layers of cloth to be effective.

 Unfortunately, you won’t be allowed to participate in a kayak tour or access the amenities of Friday Harbor if you fail to bring a mask.
 We are required by law to deny service to anyone who refuses to wear a facial covering during the shuttle rides to/from the beach, or the rare moments when we can’t keep physically separated between rides.
 Unfortunately, there will be no refunds granted to those that are unwilling to comply with these laws.
-Place masks, along with hand sanitizer, at the top of your trip checklist!
+Masks and hand sanitizer should be at the top of your trip checklist!
 We are also required to screen out anyone with a fever or who has any of the symptoms of COVID.

-We expect the rules about masks to be eased fairly soon, and we will provide updates here and via email to all guests with reservations.
+We hope the rules about masks are eased at some point in 2021, and we will provide updates here and via email to all guests with reservations.
 The pandemic situation is fluid and subject to change quickly!